SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ## Create REST endpoints for retrieving carts

-So now that you have learned how to create a rest service and also how to implement environmental specific configuration let's start building our rest endpoints.
+So now that you have learned how to create a rest service and also how to implement environmental specific configuration let\'s start building our rest endpoints.
 But before that lets discuss the `Router`, which is part of Vert.x Web.

 The `Router` in Vert.x is very flexible and makes it easy to deal with complex HTTP routing.
 Some of the key features of Vert.x-Web include:
 * Routing (based on method, path, etc)